 Can I surcharge specific customers based upon loyalty?

 Yes, you can surcharge specific customers and not others.
 However, you cannot discriminate amongst customers based upon the credit card type they are using or based upon other federal/state laws that prohibit customer discrimination.

 Yes, you can surcharge different order values.
 With InterPayments, you can set surcharge amounts by order value yourself at the click of a button.

 between a Convenience Fee and a Surcharge?

-A Surcharge is only applied to credit cards, but it can be applied to all channels of sales (physical in person, card not present, e-commerce, etc.)
+A Surcharge is only applied to credit cards per certain card brand rules, but it can be applied to all channels of sales (physical in person, card not present, e-commerce, etc.)

-Surcharge – an omnichannel retailer.
-The retailer can pass along the credit card processing fees across all of their sales channels: brick-and-mortar, telephone, and e-commerce.
-The surcharge is only applied to credit cards, not debit cards.
+Surcharge – a B2B invoice payment.
+The merchant can pass along the credit card processing fees across all of their payment channels: electronic invoice payments, telephone payments, and physical in store payments.

 Do I need to tell anyone

 that I’m surcharging?